coder-mike/microvium/doc/native-host/memory-management.md

 ## Handles: References from C into Microvium

+(Note: this is a different thing to handles in the snapshot)

 When the host (C code) holds a reference to an object in Microvium, the GC needs to know not to free that object.
 The GC also needs to be able to move that object to a different memory location during compaction, without creating a dangling pointer in the host.
 This is achieved through the use of _handles_.

 A handle is a data structure owned by the host, which holds a value that the GC knows about.
 This is represented by the type `mvm_Handle`.